fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 In most exercises of this part, we are building a CI/CD pipeline for a small project found in [this example project repository](https://github.com/smartlyio/fullstackopen-cicd).

-Note that the code does not work with node version 15.
-If you happen to have that version, please downgrade to 14 or you are on your own.
+Note that the code <i>might not work</i> with node version 15.
+If you happen to have that version, and the project does not eve start, please downgrade to 14 or you are on your own.
 #### 11.2 the example project

 The first thing you'll want to do is to fork the example repository under your name.
 What it essentially does is it creates a copy of the repository under your GitHub user profile for your use.